inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 On one hand, they free up some CPU cycles or disk/RAM usage, making room for other parts of the business to grow and scale more seamlessly.
 On the other hand, they must respect the existing business purpose of the system.

 You should already have defined SLOs in terms of availability over a month, error rate threshold, or any other business metric.

-Now you need to define performance targets.
+Now we need to define performance targets.
 We can call these targets **_Service Performance Objectives_**, or **SPO**s in short.
-Their purpose is to let you improve the system's efficiency _while keeping existing SLOs in place_, thus retaining all the business value currently provided, but reducing the consumption of resources.
+Their purpose is to improve the system's efficiency _while keeping existing SLOs in place_, thus retaining all the business value currently provided, but reducing the consumption of resources.

+Similarly to how SLOs are built upon SLIs, we will create **Service Performance Indicators** (SPI): using the data collected from our systems, we will create quantitative measures of how the system is performing in a certain area.
+Each SPO will then refer to an SPI in its definition.

 - Review the list of existing SLIs, detect if some of them are already indicative of performance-related metrics
+- Build SPIs to track down the performance behavior of the system
 - Create SPOs _on top_ of existing SLOs
 - Communicate the existence of the SPOs and your commitment to fulfill them

-For example, if you want to create an SPO for a cache service in a video website, you may want to track the SLI "total cache memory usage over requests per second".
-You then go ahead and define a threshold for the SLI, say it's `123`.
+For example, if we want to create an SPO for a cache service in a video website, we may want to track the SPI "total cache memory usage over requests per second".
+We then go ahead and define a threshold for the SPI, say it's `123`.

 The SPO will then be defined as